tetreum/gmaps-helper/readme.md

 - Places API

 Since you can't limit Google Console budgets to 0€ (because fuck you -Google) remember to limit the quota to avoid surprises.
-How much free requests does Maps API has?
+How many free requests has Maps API?
 Who knows, documentation/interface is garbage.
 If you check https://cloud.google.com/maps-platform/pricing/ it says they give you 200$/month for free to spend on whatever you want.

 ## Setup